Necker Island (Hawaii): Geography

-The westernmost point on Necker Island is Mo'o Point (or Mo'o Head).
+The westernmost point on Necker Island is Moʻo Point (or Moʻo Head).
 The island's "hook" is Northwest Cape, a narrow spur that reaches a maximum height of 48 meters (156 ft) and juts northeastward from the west end of the island for 183 m.
 Northwest Cape is connected to the rest of the island by a narrow gap that is barely above sea level.
 Northwest Cape's tip is the northernmost point of the island.

-The main ridge of the island and Northwest Cape combine to partially enclose Shark Bay along the northern shore of the island; the bay opens to the northeast and usually is subject to rough seas.
-Along the island's western shore, West Cove lies between Mo'o Point and the southern end of Northwest Cape.
+The main ridge of the island and Northwest Cape combine to partially enclose Shark Bay (Hanakeaumoe) along the northern shore of the island; the bay opens to the northeast and usually is subject to rough seas.
+Along the island's western shore, West Cove lies between Moʻo Point and the southern end of Northwest Cape.
 A small islet, 300 ft long and rising 10 ft above sea level, lies just off Necker Island's eastern tip.

 The main ridge of Necker Island has five peaks.
 East to west, they are: